Orlando's Gift

 Orlando’s Gift is a new play inspired by the novel, Orlando, by Virginia Woolf.
 It tells the love story of writer, Virginia Woolf, and her hero/heroine Orlando, a character who has too many selves to count.
 Orlando lives forever in a giddy world of fantasy, wit, surprise and theatrical adventure.
 Author and character discover the power of words to celebrate life and the ecstasy of the imagination at work.

-Woolf’s novel, Orlando, is giddy, fantastic, witty and exuberant.
-Woolf was energized by the challenge of bursting the boundaries of biography by combining fact and fiction in an unbridled writing adventure.
-Writing became fun for her.
-You can appreciate her wit in unexpected phrases that burst expectations and make you laugh.
+These characters build on the spirit of Virginia Woolf’s original novel. “[In “Orlando,”] Woolf was energized by the challenge of bursting the boundaries of biography by combining fact and fiction in an unbridled writing adventure,” said Feldshuh.

 More news